bingeli1212/nitrile-preview/doc/DOC-nitrile-ndf.md

       Beautifully spoken Japanese language is beautiful.

 If the first line of the paragraph is indented four spaces to the right, then the entire paragraph will be treated as a "samp" paragraph.
+In this case, all lines will be shown in fixed-width fonts, and line breaks and space between characters will be preserved.

-Otherwise, it is treated as a "body" paragraph.
+If the paragraph does not fit one of the descriptions aboove, it is treated as a "body" paragraph, which is normal paragraph.